 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 The Company's derivative financial liability includes debts to be settled in common shares of Silver Elephant.
-A 10% increase or decrease of the common shares price of Silver Elephant or Flying Nickel has a corresponding effect of approximately \$29,000 to net loss.
+A 10% increase or decrease in the market price of common shares of Silver Elephant or Flying Nickel has a corresponding effect of approximately \$28,000 to net loss.